 Homer: Does anybody care what this guy thinks?

+- Cubert of Futurama was originally meant to fill this role, but this characteristic was dropped in later appearances after the writers realized how annoying it made him.
 It also helps that his early appearances mostly involved Professor Farnsworth trying to teach his son to accept the wonders of the world, mostly through science.
 Futurama has an odd relationship with Status Quo Is God, and Cubert's ability to actually retain the morals of stories from episode to episode fits right in.

-It's rare, but Kyle also has played this role on occasion.
+- It's rare, but Kyle also has played this role on occasion.
 Perhaps the best example of this is during the episode "Butt out" when he told the boys that they could save themselves a lot of trouble if they just admitted that they chose to smoke on their own and the tobacco company had no part in the decision.
 He even commented that everything was following a formula and correctly predicted that he would make a speech at the end of the episode about what he learned during the episode.